coderpussy/MMM-HVIEW-Snapshot/README.md

 ### Displaying the MMM-HVIEW-Snapshot module

-Start and stop your Magic Mirror (your exact method may vary)
+Stop and start your Magic Mirror (your exact method may vary)

 ````sh
 pm2 restart mm